PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 * a configuration dict with indy-sdk wallet configuration keys and values
 * the wallet access credentials value
+* auto_create (behaviour) boolean.
-* auto-remove (behaviour) boolean.
+* auto_remove (behaviour) boolean.

 Its operation stores input parameters or sensible defaults, in waiting for further calls to create the wallet in storage or to open it for indy-sdk operations.

 Accessors
 ++++++++++++++++++++++++++++

-The class exposes accessors for the wallet name, indy-sdk handle, configuration, auto-remove status, access credentials, storage type, anchor DID, and (public) verification key.
+The class exposes accessors for the wallet name, indy-sdk handle, configuration, automatic creation and remove status, access credentials, storage type, anchor DID, and (public) verification key.

 .. _wallet-create: